dwkim78/upsilon/README.md

 and EROS-2 periodic variables
 ([Kim et al. 2014] (http://adsabs.harvard.edu/abs/2014A%26A...566A..43K)).
-The hyper parameters of the classifier were tuned using grid-search and cross-validation techniques.
+The hyper parameters of the classifier were tuned using grid-search and 10-fold cross-validation.

 The classifier trained using only superclasses shows 99% recall and precision whereas the classifier trained on subclasses shows 80% recall and precision.
-The confusion in the subclass classifier was mainly caused by mis-classification within superclasses.
+The confusion in the subclass classifier was mainly caused by misclassification within superclasses.
 The following figures show classification quality of these two classifiers.
 In the figures, each cell is divided by the sum of the row where the cell belongs to.
 Thus brighter the cell, higher the recall.